CrocoDillon/universal-react-redux-boilerplate/README.md

 With this step I want you to understand there is no magic in React.
 You can use ES6 or JSX syntax, but in the end it’s just JavaScript.

 Start the server with `npm start`!

+### React (ES6) with JSX, transpiled and bundled with webpack and babel

+If you want to use ES6 and JSX you need a transpiler to make it work in the browser.
+I’m using webpack and babel.
+This build step transpiles (to ES5) and bundles your application files.

+Create the bundle with `npm run build`, start the server with `npm start`.